The ultimate guide on the psychology behind marketing and sales.

 Let me give you a few specific examples:

 - Build anticipation in the introduction.
-This works really well for content such as blog posts, newsletter articles, and reports.
-Simply tell people what they’re going to learn in the report or article, and arouse curiosity in the process.
+This works well for content such as blog posts, newsletter articles, and reports.
+Simply tell people what they’re going to learn in the story or article, and arouse curiosity in the process.

 For example: You’ll find out what exercise the world’s most élite militaries have used for 500 years to train their best soldiers!